kanthaus/kanthaus.online/user/pages/40.governance/90.minutes/2019-11-25_CoMe/item.md

 <!-- Project managers from tasks defined during the MCM should report about the current situation -->
 - Roof (Silvan, Tilmann):
 - Stuff (Bodhi, Matthias, Thore):
-    - even though there was a aldi-logistics visit, there is no stuff staning around, because it was taken care of immediately
+    - even though there was a aldi-logistics visit, there is no stuff standing around, because it was taken care of immediately
 - Rooms (Janina, Nathalie):
     - a 2nd communal sleeping room is needed when bigger groups are here